Sri Lankan shares end higher on consumer discretionary boost - NewsBreak

 Dec 30 (Reuters) - Sri Lankan shares closed higher on Thursday as strong gains in the consumer discretionary sector countered losses in energy stocks.

-* Investment vehicle Browns Investments Plc was the top boost to the index, gaining 4.3%.
-Financial services provider Senkadagala Finance Plc rebounded after three sessions of sharp losses to add 17.3%.
+* Investment vehicle Browns Investments Plc (BROW.CM) was the top boost to the index, gaining 4.3%.
+Financial services provider Senkadagala Finance Plc (SFCL.CM) rebounded after three sessions of sharp losses to add 17.3%.

-* The equity market's turnover was 6.46 billion Sri Lankan rupees ($31.86 million), according to stock exchange data here.
+* The equity market's turnover was 6.46 billion Sri Lankan rupees ($31.86 million), according to stock exchange data.

 * Trading volume dropped to 509.5 million shares, from 809.4 million shares in the previous session.